wicked-rainman/wicked-rainman.github.io/woodwork/index.md

 The cam is an old bit of brass that I hand filed into a suitable shape.
 The four bearings (Two for the crank and two for the fly wheel shaft) were just odds-and-sods I had in my spares box.

 ![](/pictures/Engine.png "Plywood engine")

+I drew up the design using Tinkercad and printed out the individual shapes on A4 as a cutting template.
+If you want to have a go, the STL files are here